google/WebFundamentals/src/content/en/updates/posts/2014/11/Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.markdown

 # Learning More

-Check out Chrome's guidance for [installing to the home screen](https://developer.chrome.com/multidevice/android/installtohomescreen#supporting) and the [HTML5Doctor](http://html5doctor.com/web-manifest-specification/) for a deeper dive in to where the future of the spec and implementations will be.
+Check out Chrome's guidance for [adding to the home screen](https://developer.chrome.com/multidevice/android/installtohomescreen#supporting) and [HTML5Doctor](http://html5doctor.com/web-manifest-specification/) for a deeper dive in to where the future of the spec and implementations will be.

 ## Diving deep